CurtisNewbie/curtisnewbie.github.io/_posts/2024-04-15-learning-jekyll.markdown

 I am the first blog!
 ```

 That's it.
-This should be enough to get started :D
+This should be enough to get started.

 ## Host Jekyll Project Using Github Page